shernandezp/TrackHub/public/help/en/system-administration.md

 - **Tier** — the subscription tier (defaults to `default`).
 - A storage value for certain features: **Storing Interval (Seconds)** for GPS integration (default 360), or **Retention Days** for GPS position history (default 30).

-Manageable features include GPS integration, GPS position history, geofencing, trip management, driver mobile, public links, documents, notifications, email notifications, and WhatsApp notifications.
-When a feature is disabled for an account, its users do not see the related menu items and get a "feature not enabled" message if they try to use it (see [Troubleshooting](topic:troubleshooting)).
+There are exactly ten manageable features: GPS integration, GPS position history, geofencing, trip management, driver mobile, public links, documents, notifications, email notifications, and WhatsApp notifications.
+When a feature is disabled for an account, the related menu items, sections, buttons, delivery channels, and reports are hidden from its users, and anything that still reaches the server is refused with a "feature not enabled" message (see [Troubleshooting](topic:troubleshooting)).
+Disabling a feature never deletes data.

+What each feature actually turns on and off — key by key, including which reports and sections disappear — is set out in the [Feature catalogue](topic:feature-catalog).

 ## Support Grants